gitchander/filester/README.md

 Use:

-1) Run filegen - will create config.json
+1) Run filegen - will create config.json;
-2) Run any text editor and open config.json , enter the required parameters then save.
+2) Run any text editor and open config.json , enter the required parameters then save;
-3) Run filegen.exe
+3) Run filegen;
 4) View the result of the work :)

 Description of configuration file:

-- Path - the path to the folder where the files will be created
-- CountFiles - number of files that will be created
-- File.Name.Separator - a symbol that will divide file name on the template and randomly generated
-- File.Name.Prefix - specifies the filename template
-- File.Name.RandomPart.Size - the number of characters in the file name
-- File.Name.RandomPart.Size.Min - the minimum number of characters in the file name
-- File.Name.RandomPart.Size.Max	 - the maximum number of characters in the file name
-- File.Name.Ext - file extension
+Path - the path to the folder where the files will be created CountFiles - number of files that will be created File.Name.Separator - a symbol that will divide file name on the template and randomly generated File.Name.Prefix - specifies the filename template File.Name.RandomPart.Size - the number of characters in the file name File.Name.RandomPart.Size.Min - the minimum number of characters in the file name File.Name.RandomPart.Size.Max	 - the maximum number of characters in the file name File.Name.Ext - file extension
-- File.Data.Size - size of created file
+File.Data.Size - size of created file
-- File.Data.Size.Min - the minimum size of created file (in bytes)
-- File.Data.Size.Max - the maximum size of created file (in bytes)
+File.Data.Size.Min - the minimum size of created file (in bytes) File.Data.Size.Max - the maximum size of created file (in bytes)